All About the Iowa State Beef Checkoff

 How is the Iowa State Beef Checkoff program funded?

-The Iowa State Beef Checkoff program is funded through a refundable $0.50 per head assessment on the sale of cattle sold in Iowa and on the sale of "state of origin" Iowa cattle.
-Payment of the Iowa State Checkoff is mandatory; however, a refund is optional.
+The Iowa State Beef Checkoff program is funded through a refundable $0.50 per head assessment on cattle at each point of ownership transfer in Iowa and where a purchaser enters into a verbal or written agreement with a producer to accept delivery of Iowa origin cattle outside the state.
+Payment of the Iowa State Beef Checkoff is mandatory; however, a refund is optional.

 When do collections begin?

-Collection of the assessment begins March 1, 2017, and continues until the Iowa Beef Cattle Producers Association (DBA: Iowa Beef Industry Council) notifies cattle collection points to cease collection.
+Collection of the assessment began March 1, 2017, and continue until the Iowa Beef Cattle Producers Association (DBA: Iowa Beef Industry Council) notifies cattle collection points to cease collection

 Is the Iowa State Beef Checkoff program different from the current National Beef Checkoff program?

-Yes, the $0.50 per head Iowa State Beef Checkoff program is different and separate from the current national $1.00 per head Beef Checkoff Program.
-The Iowa State Beef Checkoff program is in addition to and may complement or extend national beef checkoff efforts, or be used for additional needs of the beef industry.
+Yes, the $0.50 per head Iowa State Beef Checkoff program is different and separate from the current national $1 per head beef checkoff.
+The Iowa State Beef Checkoff program is in addition to and may complement, extend national Beef Checkoff Program efforts, or be used for additional needs of the beef industry.

 Unlike the national program, which requires that fifty cents of every dollar collected be sent to the Cattlemen’s Beef Promotion and Research Board for programs, the entire Iowa State Beef Checkoff assessment is managed by Iowa cattle producers.
 Another difference is the Iowa State Beef Checkoff assessment is refundable.